 I downloaded this free printable Trolls bingo game from Best Toys for Kids and it was a huge hit!

 We used M&M’s as bingo markers and anyone who got a Bingo got to eat their line!
-I again trusted my friends at Staples Copy & Print Center to print and laminate it and they did not disappoint!
-I forgot to specify that it needed to be cut into pieces but they took care of all of that for me and the end result was a very professional looking bingo game that I’m sure we will play over and over again.
+I again trusted my friends at our local Copy & Print Center to print and laminate it and they did not disappoint!
+I even forgot to specify that it needed to be cut into pieces but they took care of all of that for me and the end result was a very professional looking bingo game that I’m sure we will play over and over again.

 C A K E

-Ultimately, the party was a huge success and the kids and guests all had a great time!
+Ultimately, the Trolls birthday party was a huge success and the kids and guests all had a great time!
 We played the Dreamworks Trolls Soundtrack in the background and turned it up for a dance party afterwards!

 After the party, we donated the decorations to my daughter’s preschool.